 - It’s just not a priority for schools.

-- In most schools it’s not even on the school’s radar.
+- In most schools, it’s not even on the school’s radar.

 - Even if is was a priority, it takes a lot to change curriculum requirements.

 - Most importantly, it’s not a priority for parents.
-If it was, they would push it as requirement for schools.
+If it was, they would push it as a requirement for schools.
 And, yes it should be a requirement for elementary, middle and high schools high school along with college.

 Super Millennial Q:

-Getting in debt at an early age.
+Getting into debt at an early age.
 The question to graduating college students isn’t “Do you have any debt?” it’s “How much debt do you have?”
 Don’t use a credit card until you can pay it off every single month!

 Super Millennial Q: